 If you have not the branch yet, fetch all the branches from the remote repository before and then checkout the branch:

 git fetchgit checkout <branch>

 Third, pull rebase all recent changes from the branch:

 git pull --rebase origin <branch>

-Rebase all the changes from the recent master branch on top:
+Fourth, rebase all the changes locally from the recent master branch on top:

 git rebase master